gavinlyonsrepo/ST7735_TFT_RPI/README.md

 2. TFT SPI LCD, ST7735 Driver, RED PCB v1.2, 1.8 , 128 x 160 pixels, "ST7735S Black Tab"

-The test files and full screen bitmaps are set up for number 1.  so user will have to modify "USER OPTIONS" in main.cpp and provide own (128X160)bitmap to fully test number 2.
+The test files and full screen bitmaps are set up for number 1.  so user will have to modify "USER OPTIONS" in main.cpp..
-No built-in SD card support at present and backlight control is left to user.
+Backlight control is left to user.

 **Files**